skeller88/aws-terraform-bootstrap/README.md

 There's only one bastion host because 1) that saves costs, and 2) uptime is not as important for a bastion host as it would be for the lambda.
 If the AZ containing the bastion host is down, it's less than a minute to use Terraform to add a new bastion host to the other AZ.

-# Motivations
-There are many blog posts, github repos, stack overflow posts, and AWS documentation that explain parts of how to build and deploy AWS infrastructure with Terraform, but no repo I've found that puts all of the concepts I wanted together and makes it quick and easy to set up an app on AWS and locally.
-I spent too much time reinventing the wheel and doing DevOps work.
-This repo automates as much of that work as possible and provides clear documentation for the rest of it.

 # Why not just use a serverless framework?
 [Cloud Formation](https://aws.amazon.com/cloudformation/) is AWS's framework for deploying serverless architectures.